 Air Filter Element Maintenance

-Remove the air filter cover and the air filter elements and check for dirt.
-Clean or replace as described below.
+To remove the air filter cover, push in and lift up on the Filter Cover Tab, pivoting the cover at the Base Hinge.
+Remove the filter and check for dirt.
+Clean as described below.

 2. Cleaning: